zongruxie4/godev/docs/issues/API_DECOUPLED.md

 // ============================================================================

 // mockTui implements TuiInterface for testing
-// This is defined in GOLITE, not DevTUI type mockTui struct {
+// This is defined in TINYWASM, not DevTUI type mockTui struct {
 	sections []*mockTabSection
 }